D.Dorjgotov: Basic geographic research is the assurance of the nation's independence and the very beingSociety

 Honorable Mongol state and my dear people, I, an aged scholar, wholeheartedly urge you to respect, cherish, and preserve the pristine Mongol land you were born to by the will of destiny, from generation to generation to come.

-May the fruits of knowledge ever grow and our motherland Mongolia ever prosper!”
+fruits of knowledge ever grow and our motherland Mongolia ever prosper!”